 9. 1 in 5 Internet Users Were Victims of Malware Infections

-In 2019, nearly 1 in 5 internet users were the victim of some sort of malware attack.
+In 2019, nearly one in five internet users was the victim of some sort of malware attack.
 However, these attacks were not made randomly.
 Instead, Malwarebytes Labs says attackers are targeting victims with deeper pockets, as malware attacks on consumers dropped 2% in 2019, while malware attacks on businesses spiked 13%.

 Malwarebytes Labs noted a 224% increase in infections by a category of malware known as “hack tools.”
 These are malicious programs that probe systems and computer networks for weaknesses, then download other malicious payloads to attack the discovered weaknesses.